Road Crime is Real Crime - in Wales

 Yes or No on funding and numbers?

-With elections taking place for Police and Crime Commissioners (PCCs) in 40 police force areas throughout England and Wales this Thursday, Cycling UK have been busy asking all of the candidates one question:
+With elections taking place for Police and Crime Commissioners (PCCs) in 40 police force areas throughout England and Wales this Thursday, Cycling UK has been busy asking all of the candidates one question:

 "If elected as PCC, will you commit to increase the amount allocated to roads policing within the force budget by at least 2% above inflation each year for the next four years, and by more if that is what is required to ensure that traffic police officer numbers within the force account for 5% of total officer numbers within four years?"